 Photo by Kaikoro/Shutterstock.com

-His social media startup Karsa arms farmers with better knowledge and information sharing
+Kartohadiprodjo founded Karsa, an agritech social media startup, to arm farmers with better knowledge and information sharing

 If you asked the average Indonesian what a farmer does, they would answer “bercocok tanam” (“to plant crops”).
 Yudha Kartohadiprodjo, co-founder of the farming social network Karsa, thinks the term oversimplifies just how much farmers have to do and know to be successful.

 “A farmer needs to understand weather.
 They have to know about biology, hydrology, chemicals,” explains Yudha.
 “And, at the end of the day, they have to be traders.”

 As a result, farmers have a real need for accurate, timely information.
 They gather online on Facebook and other social networks, where they ask each other questions and share their own knowledge.
 These online farming networks became the inspiration for Karsa.

 Karsa traces its beginnings to Yudha’s longtime friend, Ming Alihan, an agriculture and agrichemical businessman who wanted to reach out to his customers through social media.
 “One of his employees has a journalistic background.
 They decided to create Facebook pages related to agriculture,” says Yudha.

 When these Facebook pages exploded in popularity, Ming approached Yudha, a former editor at Femina Media Group, to see what they could do with this opportunity.

 After conducting a survey on the needs of Indonesian farmers, Yudha and Ming decided to develop Karsa, a dedicated social network and information platform for farmers.
 They brought together five professors from Institut Pertanian Bogor (Bogor Institute of Agriculture) and Gadjah Mada University as advisors, as well as a team of programmers led by a Facebook alumnus.